Robotics-Club-IIT-BHU/HDS-SummerCamp21/README.md

 ## How to build a Robot 101

 Before we can get to fabricate a robot, it goes thorugh dozens of iterations, starting with the analysis of Kinematic Links (GeoGebra) to a CAD model(SW, Fusion) to URDF.
 It then gets its controls before being tested in simulation environments.
-%### I like to start with this quote from Gary Kasparov, “To become good at anything you have to know how to apply basic principles.
-To become great at it, you have to know when to violate those principles.”
+### "To become good at anything you have to know how to apply basic principles.
+To become great at it, you have to know when to violate those principles." -Gary Kasparov
 ## Create, Iterate, Repeat.
 ![Lets get done](media/0r-7ewQnhoRWCpqyNtH1b5KSySPNh-bzXIV2aSWoB78.webp)